Frequently Asked Questions

 What do you do for a living?

 I work in insurance – I’m an account manager for a local agency and I work with a group of hospitals throughout the state to coordinate and manage group and employee benefits.
-And I love it.
 I travel a lot and some times of year that prevents me from spending as much time in the kitchen as I’d like.
 I’m constantly attempting to learn more about how to balance my work-life, home-life and my love for this blog.

 Is the photography your own?